iishasmall/bootstrap_wp_theme/README.md

 # bootstrap_wp_theme
-This is a custom wordpress theme that uses bootstrap and sass this theme uses googlefonts.
+This is a basic custom wordpress theme that uses bootstrap and sass.